 Erbacher studied graphic arts at University of Applied Sciences Augsburg, Germany, Media arts at University of Ulster Belfast, North Ireland followed by the Academy of Media Arts Cologne, Germany, with Valie Export and Jürgen Klauke.

 Currently he curates the off-space Boutique- Raum für temporäre Kunst he founded in 2011 in Cologne where he lives and works.

 I Love Books

-Anja Lutz is a Berlin-based book designer specialising in contemporary art publications.
+In "I Love Books" from PechaKucha Night Bangalore Vol. 13, Anja Lutz is a Berlin-based book designer specialising in contemporary art publications.
 She studied at London College of Communication and the Jan van Eyck Akademie.
 She was Visiting Professor at the American University of Beirut and the Bauhaus University in Weimar, as well as Design Fellow at Akademie Schloss Solitude.
-She is the initiator of the experimental publication platform shift!, that has won numerous awards and was present at various festivals and exhibitions.
+She is the initiator of the experimental publication platform shift! that has won numerous awards and was present at various festivals and exhibitions.
 Anja is also co-founder and art director of The Green Box art editions, a publisher of artist books.
 She develops and designs in close collaboration with the artists and has recently published the first interactive art e-book.

 "I am interested in local crafts and the Hampi crafts project, initiated by Jaaga.
 I am also planning to research popular crafts in and around Bangalore.
 The way I work with artists when designing their books, is always a collaborative one.
 The same goes for the »shift!« publication projects, where collaboration is at the heart of the activity, drawing from each other's ideas, inspiration and expertise.
 In the same way I want to view a book on local crafts, by not just doing a book about, but first and foremost a book with the crafts people.
 This could also go as far as including their crafts in the actual making of the book.